- Development Process

 to create a new maintenance release.
 The version

 As indicated above, the release cycle of a new Opencast version starts when a release branch is cut.
-The new features
+Patches merged into

-develop afterwards will be part of the next version, but not the one just cut.
+develop after the cut will be part of the next version, but not the one just cut.

 This is why the position of release manager for the next Opencast version should be assigned at this point.
 The current release manager should therefore ask for volunteers in the mailing lists.
 For more details about the rights and responsibilities of a release manager, please have a look at the Release Manager Guide.